futel/asteriskserver/storageserver/README.md

 - In digitalocean console, create snapshot of assetsbuild volume with default name.
 - In digitalocean console, destroy assetsbuild volume.
-- In digitalocean console, destroy assetsbuild droplet snapshot
+- In digitalocean console, destroy all assetsbuild droplet snapshots but most recent

 ## Notes